WXYZ-AM 1270 Switching Over to A ‘Good Life’ Sound; Drops Top 40 ‘Detroit Sound Survey’

 DETROIT — Unable to carve a niche in the torrid rock and roll field here, WXYZ introduced a “Good Life” sound here last week in a drive by new operations manager Joe Bacarella to create the station’s own audience with a new format appeal, slated tentative for March 5.
 The new sound hinges almost entirely on uptempo songs from a playlist of 150 tunes.

 WXYZ-AM, until recently, was a top 40 station in the Detroit market going against WKNR-AM and CKLW-AM.
-WJBK, currently an adult-oriented conservative music station, made the switch several years back, dropping top 40 music in 1964.
+WJBK, currently an adult-oriented conservative music station, made the switch several years back, dropping top 40 music by August, 1964.

 The records played will include everything from up-tempo tunes by Henry Mancini to records by Sonny and Cher and the Herman’s Hermits.
 But Bacarella emphasized that only the big band sounds of artists like Sonny and Cher and Herman’s Hermits will be played.